Nikon D750 versus Sony A7R II

 While the two cameras under review share the same sensor size, the A7R II offers a higher resolution of 42.2 megapixel, compared with 24.2 MP of the D750.
 This megapixel advantage translates into a 32 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the A7R II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.52μm versus 5.97μm for the D750).
 However, it should be noted that the A7R II is a somewhat more recent model (by 8 months) than the D750, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.
 Coming back to sensor resolution, it should be mentioned that the A7R II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 For most cameras, data on sensor performance has been reported by DXO Mark.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the A7R II has a markedly higher DXO score than the D750 (overall score 5 points higher), which will translate into better image quality.
 The advantage is based on 1.2 bits higher color depth, 0.6 EV of lower dynamic range, and 0.2 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.